Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Abstract

 \section{Abstract}

-Co-localization is the problem of localizing objects of the same class using only the set of images that contain them.
-This is a challenging task because the object detector must be built without negative examples that can lead to more informative supervision signals.
-The main idea of our method is to cluster the feature space of a generically pre-trained CNN, to find a set of CNN features that are consistently and highly activated for an object category, which we call category-consistent CNN features.
-Then, we propagate their combined activation map using superpixel geodesic distances for co-localization.
+Co-localization is the problem of localizing categorical objects using only positive set of example images, without any form of further supervision.
+This is a challenging task as there is no pixel-level annotations.
+Motivated by human visual learning, we find the common features of an object category from convolutional kernels of a pre-trained convolutional neural network (CNN).
+We call these category-consistent CNN features.
+Then, we co-propagate their activated spatial regions using superpixel geodesic distances for localization.
 In our first set of experiments, we show that the proposed method achieves state-of-the-art performance on three related benchmarks: PASCAL 2007, PASCAL-2012, and the Object Discovery dataset.
-We also show that our method is able to detect and localize truly unseen categories, on six held-out ImageNet categories with accuracy that is significantly higher than previous state-of-the-art.
+We also show that our method is able to detect and localize truly unseen categories, using six held-out ImagNet subset of categories with state-of-the-art accuracies.
 Our intuitive approach achieves this success without any region proposals or object detectors, and can be based on a CNN that was pre-trained purely on image classification tasks without further fine-tuning.